zonika/decoding-with-int64-web-0715-public/README.md

 ## Objectives

 * Complete the method `encode_int64` in the `lib/cryptography.rb` file such that it passes the specs.
-It should be a Ruby version of the pseudo-code below:
+It should be a Ruby version of the [statically-typed](http://stackoverflow.com/a/1517670/2890716)pseudo-code below:
 ```
 Int64 hash (String s) {
   Int64 h = 7